Knox County/City of Knoxville Reopening Plan

-Per standard public health protocols for infectious disease response, KCHD epidemiologists are working with TDH and are following Centers for Disease Control and Prevention (CDC) guidance to contact and monitor anyone who may have been exposed to COVID-19 in Knox County.
-There is evidence of community transmission in Knox County.
-Testing in Knox County is ongoing, and any additional positive results will be announced below.
-KCHD anticipates identification of additional cases of COVID-19 in the county.
-Those with questions about testing options can contact KCHD’s public information line at 865-215-5555.
+Per standard public health protocols for infectious disease response, the Knox County Health Department (KCHD) is working with the Tennessee Department of Health (TDH) and following Centers for Disease Control and Prevention (CDC) guidance to contact and monitor anyone who may have been exposed to COVID-19 in Knox County.
+As we locally advance through the reopening phases, we anticipate an increase in active cases at each phase due to the low number of initial active cases.
+Comprehensive data about the local situation is updated daily on this website.
+Those with questions about testing options can contact KCHD’s Public Information Line at 865-215-5555.

 Everyone has a role.
 Learn what you can do to protect yourself and your family.

 - High risk groups – Learn who is at high risk so you can help protect our community.

 - If you are sick – Protect your health and those around you.

 - Families – Preparedness for any emergency starts at home.

 - Businesses – Businesses are encouraged to review the phased reopening plan, designate a COVID-19 Coordinator, and have them sign up for the listserv to help your business receive the most current information available.
 The Knoxville Chamber also has additional resources and information for businesses click here.

 - Small Businesses – Small businesses are encouraged to review the phased reopening plan, designate a COVID-19 Coordinator and have them sign up for the listserv to help your business receive the most current information available.
 The CDC has additional resources and information for small businesses click here.